juliaballiet/mean-stack-todo/README.md

 AngularJS
 Node

-Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Installing
-Steps to get the development environment running.

-Download this project.
-npm install
-npm start
-And so on...

-Screen Shot
-Include one or two screen shots of your project here (optional).
-Remove if unused.

 Completed Features
 [X] - set up project folder with all necessary files [X] - set up and spin up server